opensearch-project/documentation-website/_security/access-control/users-roles.md

 See [Create user]({{site.url}}{{site.baseurl}}/security/access-control/api/#create-user).

-## Create roles
+## Defining roles

-Just like users, you can create roles using OpenSearch Dashboards, `roles.yml`, or the REST API.
+Just like defining users, you can define roles using OpenSearch Dashboards, `roles.yml`, or the REST API.
+In addition, OpenSearch provides some predefined roles and a special read-only role, which you can read about later in this topic.

+Unless you need to define new [reserved or hidden users]({{site.url}}{{site.baseurl}}/security/access-control/api/#reserved-and-hidden-resources), we strongly recommend using OpenSearch Dashboards or the REST API to create new users, roles, and role mappings.
+The `.yml` files are for initial setup, not ongoing use.
+{: .warning }

 ### OpenSearch Dashboards